 - 1. Try to get someone's attention: talking when they're doing something else, pulling on the persons clothes, putting your face in their face.
 All of these are more annoying than effective. - 2.
-Getting someone's attention: that means the person stops what he or she is doing and looks at the child. - 3.
-Practice saying what actually needs to be said using three elements of communication - 4.
+Getting someone's attention: That means the person stops what he or she is doing and looks at the child. - 3.
+Practice saying what actually needs to be said using three elements of communication (eye contact, accurate language and consistent body language). - 4.
 Practice having the person understand and do something about the problem. - 5.
 Also practice having the person not be interested or not help. - 6.
 Then, practice having the child go and tell someone else.